CenterForDigitalHumanities/rerum_server/API.md

 <!-- /TOC -->
 All the following interactions will take place between the server running RERUM and the application server.
 A call to one of these APIs from a front end will fail.
+Please note that all examples are pointing at the development version of the RERUM API, not the production version.
+Only point to the production version once you have tested with the development version.

 If you would like to see an example application front end that uses its back end as a proxy to the RERUM API, visit http://tinydev.rerum.io.